buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Treasure Category**: Incidental |
 | **Description** |

 Hissers, so called because of the noise their tail makes when swinging, are very peculiar creatures.
-At first glance, they resemble a crocodile, about 16 feet long with 13 feet of tail, but they have 8 legs and a short, flattened snout.
+At first glance, they resemble a crocodile, about 16 meters long with 13 meters of tail, but they have 8 legs and a short, flattened snout.
 The extremely robust tail ends with a kind of hook that the Hisser uses to strike, kill, and grab enemies almost as if it were an additional limb.

 Dark gray or brown in color, they prefer to hide in darkness and attack when hungry or to defend their territory.
 They try to keep their distance in combat, and if seriously injured, they escape by climbing the walls.